 Experience has demonstrated there can be instances when more than one service area category could be applicable for a provided service.
 The following rules apply to these instances:

+o The specific service categories of sterilizations and abortions take precedence over provider categories, such as inpatient hospital or outpatient hospital;

 o Services of a physician employed by a clinic are reported under clinic services if the clinic is the billing entity.
 X-rays processed by the clinic in the course of treatment, however, are reported under X-ray services; and